piccolomo/plotext/docs/source/bar.rst

 Multiple Bar Plot
 -----------------

 To plot grouped bars sharing the same x coordinate — one bar per series, placed side by side at each x slot — use :meth:`~plotext._plotter.plot.plot_class.multiple_bar`.
 It accepts a list of height-sequences (one per group), splits the bar width evenly between them, and offsets each group so they don't overlap.
 Each group gets its own colour from the cycler.
+Pass ``labelled = True`` to label each bar with its height (see the :ref:`labelled-bars note <labelled_bars>`).

 .. code-block:: python